zendesk/thread_merged_comments_app/README.md

 ## Features:

 * Will gather comments from as many tickets as have been merged into the current ticket
-* Displays an error if no tickets have been merged into the current ticket
 * Uses a stylesheet based on Zendesk's built-in print CSS

 ## Limitations:

 * The app is confirmed to work in the latest versions Firefox and Chrome.
 Browsers that do not support HTML5 Blob implementations may not work with this app.
 * In Zendesk it is possible to merge ticket A into ticket B and then merge ticket B into ticket C. If this app is run on ticket C, it will only retrieve comments present on ticket B (comments on ticket A will be excluded).
-In other words, the app will only get comments for the tickets that were mered directly into the current ticket.
+In other words, the app will only get comments for the tickets that were merged directly into the current ticket.

 ## Set-up/installation instructions: